IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/multilingual.md

       <li><a href="https://huggingface.co/bigscience/bloom-560m#model-details">BLOOM (Note: only the smaller 560m parameter version)</a></li></ul>
   </details>

-* **Unconstrained**: Any resource (additional datasets or pretrained language models included) can be used, with the exception of evaluation sets
+* **Unconstrained**: Any resource (additional datasets or pretrained language models included) can be used, with the important exception of evaluation sets and *any* data from ACL 2022 not provided on this page.

 ### Development data